Skip to content

 git config

-The git config function sets configuration variables.
-It controls git look and operation.
-This command accepts arguments for specifying on which configuration level to operate.
-The primary use of git config is to create it with a configuration name that displays a set value at that name.
+The git config command sets configuration variables.
+It controls Git's look and operation.
+This command accepts arguments for specifying the configuration level (system, global, or local).
+It is primarily used to set, get, or delete configuration variables.

 git alias

-A git alias is a shortcut that creates short commands to map the longer commands.
-There is no direct git alias command.
-Aliases are created through the git config command and the git configuration files.
-They can be generated in a local or a global scope with other configuration values.
+A git alias is a shortcut that maps shorter commands to longer ones.
+There is no direct git alias command; aliases are created using the git config command and configuration files.
+They can be set in a local or global scope alongside other configuration values.

 What are the purposes of different Git commands?